scj643/katawa-shoujo-discord/README.md

 # katawa-shoujo-discord

-A simple python script for showing you're status in Katawa Shoujo.
+A simple python script for showing your status in Katawa Shoujo.